-Partner organizations for the RAY Conservation Fellowship Program have been convened by the Ocean Conservancy and united by their desire to increase racial diversity within the greater marine conservation field.
-If you're organization is interested in learning more about joining this partnership for the 2017-2018 year, please contact firstname.lastname@example.org
+Member Organizations for the RAY Fellowship Program have been convened and united by their desire to increase racial diversity within the greater conservation field.
+If your organization is interested in learning more about joining this partnership, please contact [email protected].

 With world attention focused on both the environment and the economy, Environmental Defense Fund (EDF) is where policymakers and business leaders turn for win-win solutions.
 This leading green group, with programs from Boston to Beijing, has tripled in size over the past decade by focusing on strong science, uncommon partnerships and market-based approaches.
 You can be part of a vibrant workplace that welcomes diverse perspectives, talents and contributions, where innovation and a focus on results are a way of life.

 The mission of the Environmental Leadership Program (ELP) is to support visionary, action-oriented, and diverse leadership for a just and sustainable future.
 ELP aims to catalyze change by providing emerging leaders with the support and guidance they need to launch new endeavors, achieve new successes, and rise to new leadership positions.
 Since 2000 we have created a dynamic network of 800 of the country’s top emerging environmental and social change leaders via ELP's unique programming which provides a life-long learning framework for personal and professional development.